Meet the WICD TV News Team

 Jenese Harris - Anchor

-Harris joined the WICD15 team in January 2013 after working in the Windy City for CBS 2 Chicago and the Local News Service as an assignment editor and field producer covering everything from city council chamber meetings and federal courts cases to protests and celebrity charity events.
-Before moving to Chicago, for nearly three years, she was the anchor, reporter and producer of the 5, 6 and 10 oclock evening news, for the market leader, WABG in Greenville, Mississippi.
-Her on-air career started in Tampa, Florida at WMOR as a television host for a weekly entertainment show, MoreTV32.
+Harris joined the WICD15 team in January 2013 after working in the Windy City for CBS 2 Chicago and the Local News Service as an assignment editor and field producer, covering everything from city council chamber meetings and federal courts cases to protests and celebrity charity events.
+Before moving to Chicago, she worked in Greenville, Mississippi and Tampa, Florida.

-Her career has gone full circle; starting in the Midwest at the age of 15, as an intern at WEDU in Detroit, Michigan; then interning at a local radio station every year after; before working as an apprentice for the Detroit Free Press.
+Her career has gone full circle; starting in the Midwest at the age of 15, as an intern at WEDU in Detroit, Michigan under the leadership of Jerome Vaughn; then interning at a local radio station every year after; before working as an apprentice for the Detroit Free Press.
 Now she is back in the Midwest to serve our community.

-When she is not working on a story or producing the midday show, she spends time with her husband, Michael, and their pug, Nucky.
+When she is not anchoring, working on a story or producing the midday show, she spends time with her husband, Michael, and their puppy, Nucky.

 Watch Jenese's stories: